syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/ranges.md

 layout: post
 title: Ranges in Syncfusion SfCircularGauge control for Xamarin.Android
-description: Learn how to set ranges in Syncfusion SfCircularGauge control
+description: This section explains how to set ranges in Xamarin.Android Syncfusion SfCircularGauge control and also range customization
 platform: Xamarin.Android
 control: SfCircularGauge
 documentation: ug

 ---

-# Ranges
+# Ranges in Xamarin.Android SfCicularGauge

 Range is a visual element, which begins and ends at specified values within a scale.